 ELDs do all the logging work for drivers, something that every driver normally loathes.
 This is also extremely beneficial for minimizing the errors in paperwork as well.
 With virtually 0 errors in the logging, fleets can save countless time and funds.

 Many ELDs come with the feature to sound off alerts inside the vehicle when a driver is approaching a time restraint (30-minute required break, maximum hours driven, etc.) so that drivers will stay HOS compliant and the fleet will not face penalty fines.

 Since ELDs upload the data to a server, fleet managers and home officers can view the location of the truck from anywhere, and easily communicate locations to customers, as well as figure out where a truck driver is if they need assistance (lost, broken down truck, etc.).

 While the ELD rule only requires that a device sends the HOS and general location to be recorded, many electronic logging devices come with other capabilities aimed to improve fleet safety and fleet efficiency.
-This can be seen in devices such as Global Cloud Fleet's EZ750.
+This can be seen in devices such as EZ Fleet Tracking's EZ750.